 - in case of injuries of life, body, or health resulting from intent or negligence,

 - in case of a promise of guarantee, unless otherwise provided,

 - in case of liability resulting from mandatory statutory provisions such as the product-liability-law.

-9.1 If, according to the content of the contract, the Seller is responsible for the delivery of the goods and also the processing of the goods in accordance with the Client’s specifications, the Client must provide the Seller with all content needed for processing such texts, images or graphics in the file formats, formatting, image and file sizes specified by the Seller and grant him the rights of use required for this purpose.
-The Client is solely responsible for the procurement and acquisition of rights to this content.
-The Client declares and accepts responsibility for the fact that he has the right to use the content provided to the Seller.
-In particular, he shall ensure that no third-party rights are infringed (in particular, copyrights, trademarks, and personal rights).
+11.1 If, according to the terms of the contract, the Seller owes the delivery of the goods as well as the processing of the goods according to certain specifications of the Client, the Client shall make available to the operator all contents required for processing such as texts, images or graphics in the file formats, formatting, image and file sizes specified by the operator and shall grant the operator the necessary rights of use.
+The Client is solely responsible for the procurement and acquisition of rights for such content.
+The Client declares and assumes responsibility that he has the right to use the content provided to the Seller.
+In particular, he shall ensure that no third-party rights are infringed thereby, in particular copyrights, trademark rights and personal rights.